 - Tom Kha (coconut galangal soup): Substitute ⅓ of the stock with coconut milk, or more if you want a richer soup, and use only 1 stalk of lemongrass and 15 slices of galangal.
 Omit tomatoes.
 See this recipe for tom kha gai as a reference.

-- Tom Sap (Northeastern style soup): Use dried chilies instead of fresh, and add 2 Tbsp of toasted rice powder to the soup at the end.
+- Tom Sap (Northeastern style soup): Use dried chilies instead of fresh, and add 2 tablespoon of toasted rice powder to the soup at the end.
 If you can find sawtooth coriander (culantro) use that instead of cilantro.
 If you have my cookbook, I have this recipe on p.
 127.

 - Tom Kloang (smoked fish soup): Use half tamarind and half lime juice for the acidity, and add a loosely packed ⅓ cup of bonito flakes.
 This is a cheat; typically in Thailand we use smoked dried fish which is not available here, so the Japanese katsuobushi (bonito flakes) works perfectly as a substitute.
 See this recipe for tom kloang as a reference.

 GET THE TOM YUM LEFTOVER ROAST RECIPE HERE

 Watch The Full Video Tutorial for All 4 Recipes!

 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video below to ensure success!
 And if you enjoy the show, please consider subscribing to my YouTube channel.
 Thank you!

 3. JEAW IT - Dip it in a Spicy Thai Sauce

 This recipe is perfect for the perfectly cooked roast beef that you're super proud of and still want to enjoy the roast as is, but maybe with a bit of a different, lighter flavour.
 Or maybe you ran out of gravy ... isn't that always the case?
 There's never enough gravy?